vbraziel/vbraziel/README.md

-👋 Hi, I’m Vance Braziel,
-Allow me to quickly introduce myself:
-- Military veteran with 20 years of IT experience.
-Focusing on Software development.
-- I’m interested in learning and growing in computing technology.
-I developed a passion for computers when I was 13 years old.
-My first computer was my friend's IMB PC-5350 with MS-DOS and a small hard drive.
-It was here that I first learned about BASIC.

-Ciao
+Hello, I am Vance Braziel.

+I am a military veteran with 20 years of experience in IT, specializing in software development.
+My journey in computing technology began at the age of 13 with my friend’s IBM PC-5350 running MS-DOS, where I first learned BASIC.
+I am passionate about continuous learning and growth in the field of computing technology.

 <!---
 vbraziel/vbraziel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.